-I’m up north again with J. this weekend, and find myself still booting into my Detroit body, the one that cooks food at home and journals in the morning, that goes to the unfinished house to set tile and leaves sore-armed and dusty-jeaned.
+I’m up north again with Julia this weekend, and find myself still booting into my Detroit body, the one that cooks food at home and journals in the morning, that goes to the unfinished house to set tile and leaves sore-armed and dusty-jeaned.
 The one holding for editorial feedback, readying to start the next draft of the book.

 I’ve said this to you about New York but I remembered again it when in Shanghai: In a city of so many people, you’re confronted over and over by the talents of others.
 You’ll come across vendors on the street, selling their paintings or pottery, who have remarkable talent (and skill and practice, too).
 It’s humbling; you think yourself a relatively capable person, dabbling or even well-practiced in some of those fields, but then you’re faced both how common the talent and skill seem, and how behind you are, with how many hours of work you would need to put in just to get to their level.
 (I feel this same way when I walk into a big bookstore, or when I play Fortnite.)